 One of the ways we're going to supposedly harness this Fourth Industrial Revolution is by the future of media entertainment and culture.

-And sustainable business models are somehow going to be a result of agile governance.
+And sustainable business models are somehow going to be a result of agile governance, supposedly.

 Restoring the health of the environment is somehow going to come from something they're calling a circular economy.

-Redesigning social contracts, skills, and jobs, we'll achieve through justice and the law.
+Redesigning social contracts, skills, and jobs, will be achieved through justice and the law.

 Finally, my favorite is shaping the economic recovery.
-According to them, we're going to get out of this global recession and depression by of course including more LGBTI people.
+According to the World Economic Forum, we're going to get out of this global recession and depression by of course including more LGBTI people.